Hero Generations: ReGen Game Cover

 The monetization practices of the game have been criticized for misleading marketing tactics that potentially violate federal advertising laws, leading players to feel deceived about the game's quality.

-• “This is just blatant false (and illegal) marketing from the developer to fool players into believing that this is a good game.”
+• “This is just blatant false (and illegal) marketing/advertising from the developer to fool players into believing that this is a good game.”

 • “What the developer does in the trailers is actually in complete violation of marketing and advertising laws upheld by the Federal Trade Commission (FTC).”

-Players find the humor in the game to be clever and unexpected, as illustrated by the amusing achievement unlocks that occur simply by interacting with the tutorial in a non-traditional way.
-This blend of absurdity and irony adds a lighthearted touch to the gameplay experience.
+Players find the humor in the game to be quite amusing, particularly highlighting the absurdity of unlocking multiple achievements simply by entering and exiting the tutorial in windowed mode.
+This unexpected and comical experience adds a lighthearted touch to the gameplay.

 • “Let me give you a hilarious example: I've successfully unlocked the following 5 achievements simply by entering and quitting the tutorial in windowed mode: 1) Kill the End Boss; 2) 50 Generations; 3) 30 Generations; 4) 20 Generations; and 5) World Traveler.”